How to create an aesthetics business plan - Hamilton Fraser

 • Financials

 The content of each section should be concise and specific, providing a short overview of the main points you want to get across in a clear and professional tone.
-Save the detail for the operational and marketing plans.
+You can save the details for the operational and marketing plans.

 Remember, a business plan is a continuously evolving document that is tailored to your business, so keep it in a format that is easy to locate and simple to amend.

-Key factors to consider when writing your aesthetics business plan
+Key things to consider when writing your aesthetics business plan

 1. Executive summary

-Outline the ‘problem’, your proposed solution, the opportunity you have identified and your competitive advantage.
+Business is about identifying a ‘problem’ people have and providing the solution, so outline the opportunity you have identified, what you can do about it and what your competitive advantage is.
 This section should be no more than two pages long.
-You may find it easier to write it at the end, once you have drafted the more detailed sections of your business plan.
+You may find it easier to write it at the end once you have drafted the more detailed sections of your business plan.

 2. Mission statement

 Your mission statement defines and communicates the purpose of your business.
-It should illustrate what success means to you in three to four sentences that capture your goals and purpose.
-Research the mission statements of other aesthetic professionals and organisations for inspiration, but focus on what success looks like for your own aesthetic business.
-Are you, for example, offering state of the art treatments in a luxurious environment, or catering to the needs of busy professionals who require flexible appointments?
+It’s like your ‘elevator pitch’ and should illustrate what success means to you in three to four sentences.
+It can be helpful to do some research.
+Why not read the mission statements of other aesthetic professionals or businesses you admire for inspiration?
+But don’t be tempted to just copy someone else’s work.
+Your mission statement is about you.
+It should come from the heart and focus on what success looks like for your own business.
+Are you, for example, offering state-of-the-art treatments in a luxurious environment or catering to the needs of busy professionals who require flexible appointments?

 3. Background

-Include a little background on the aesthetics sector, highlighting any relevant industry trends and provide a short summary of how your business fits within the industry in your geographical area.
+This section is your chance to go into a bit more detail and background about the aesthetics sector, highlighting any relevant industry trends and providing a short summary of how your business fits within the industry in your geographical area.

-It is also vital to ensure that you are up to speed with developments in the rapidly evolving aesthetics industry.
-This can be achieved by carrying out research online and via social media, as well as by attending exhibitions and conferences, many of which are now available virtually, which enable you to learn, to ask questions and network with fellow aesthetic professionals.
+It is also vital to make sure that you are up to speed with developments in the rapidly evolving aesthetics sector.
+This can be achieved by carrying out research online and via social media, as well as by attending conferences[ve3] and exhibitions as well as virtual events, which have become the norm since the pandemic and enable you to learn, ask questions and network with like-minded professionals.

-Whether you plan to trade as a company or a sole trader, building a network of peer support around you will provide you with an invaluable resource of ongoing guidance to help with both the running of your business and any complication management issues that may arise.
-You will meet practitioners experiencing similar challenges to you at training courses, exhibitions and conferences.
-Networking with others in the industry will help inform your business decisions and direction.
+Whether you plan to trade as a company or a sole trader, building a network of peer support around you is invaluable as it will provide you with a source of guidance to help with both the running of your business and any complication management issues that may arise.

 4. Competitor analysis